Submissions

 Writers are welcome to send pitches to our editors at seyward@atavist.com and/or jonah@atavist.com.
 We accept ideas on a rolling basis.
 We’ll post a note here if we ever hit the pause button.

 We try to respond to every submission we get.
 We request two weeks to do so.
 If you haven’t heard from us by then, feel free to nudge us, or to move on.
-We prefer that you not submit a pitch simultaneously to other publications, but if you do and get an offer that you decide to go for, just follow up to let us know.
+We prefer that you not submit a pitch simultaneously to other publications, but if you do and get an offer that you decide to accept, just follow up to let us know.
 We know freelancing is hard, and the most important thing is getting your work published and paid for.

 Who can pitch: